DUNE/p3s/documents/src/JOB.md

 ## Purpose and content of this document

 This document explains how to set up and run the job submission client.
-These instructions are not generic.
-Rather, they are tailored to operation of the protoDUNE experiment at CERN in 2018.
+These instructions are not generic as they are tailored to operation of the protoDUNE experiment at CERN in 2018.
 There are references to certain directory locations, environment variables and scripts that are application-specific.